aiotrope/syz-G/client/src/assets/docs.md

 #### Account deletion

-All of the references that has association to the user will be deleted: **Post and Comment**
+All of the references that has association to the user will be deleted: **posts and comments**

 `id` as user's id